-Section 11.
-The Legal Counsel.
-The Legal Counsel shall be the legal adviser of the Corporation and its members.
-He shall prosecute and defend suits, claims, and actions for and in behalf of the Corporation.
+Section 9.
+The Judge Advocate General.
+The Judge Advocate General must be a member of the Philippine Bar.
+The Judge Advocate General shall be the legal adviser of the Corporation and its members and shall prosecute and defend suit, claims, and actions for and in behalf of the Corporation.

-Section 12.
-The Sergeant at Arms.
-The Sergeant at Arms shall preserve order at all meetings of the Board and at all general meetings.
+Section 10.
+The Provost Marshall.
+The Provost Marshall shall preserve order at all meetings of the Board and at all general meetings.

-Section 13.
-The Public Relations and Information Officer.
-The Public Relations and Information Officer shall be responsible for the promotion of public support for the Corporation and for the dissemination of information among its members.
-He shall endeavor to publish a newsletter for the Corporation.
-He shall be responsible for the publication of an Annual Report to contain among others the President’s Report on the State of the Corporation and the Report on the Financial Condition of the Corporation.
+Section 11: The Public Relations and Information Officer, The Public Relations and Information Officer shall be responsible for the promotion of public support for the Corporation and for the dissemination of information among its members.
+Said officer shall endeavor to publish a newsletter for the Corporation and shall be responsible for the publication of an Annual Report to contain among others the National Commander’s Report on the State of the Corporation and the Report on the Financial Condition of the Corporation.

-Section 14.
+Section 16.
 Removal from Office.
-Any appointive officer of the Corporation may be removed from office by the President, with the concurrence of a majority of the members of the Board, on the following grounds:
+Any appointive officer of the Corporation may be removed from office by the National Commander, with the concurrence of a majority of all the members of the Board, on the following grounds;

-(d) any other cause which the Board may deem inimical to the best interests of the Corporation and its members.
+- any other cause which the Board may deem inimical to the best interest of the Corporation and its members.

-(a) An elective national office vacated due to death, absence or incapacity shall be filled by a person elected by a vote of a majority of all the members of the Board at a special meeting called for that purpose, and any other person so elected shall hold office only for the unexpired portion of the term;
+- An elected national office vacated due to death, absence or incapacity shall be filled by a person elected by a vote of a majority of all the members of the Board at a special meeting called for the purpose, and any other person so elected shall hold office only for the unexpired portion of the term.

-(b) Any appointive national office vacated due to death, absence or incapacity shall be filled by appointment by the President with the concurrence of a majority of all the members of the Board.
+- Any appointive national office vacated due to death, absence or incapacity shall be filled by appointment by the National Commander with the concurrence of the majority of all the members of the Board.
 The person so appointed shall hold office only for the unexpired portion of the term.

-Section 16.
+Section 18.
 Hold Over.
-Not withstanding the foregoing provision, all officers of the Corporation shall continue to discharge their duties until their successors shall have been elected or appointed, as the case maybe, and have qualified for office; provided that in the case of the Board, no hold-over shall be valid unless Article X, Section 1 (h) hereof is compiled with.
+Not withstanding the foregoing provision, all officers of the Corporation shall continue to discharge the duties until their successors shall have been elected or appointed, as the case may be, and have qualified for office; provided that in the case of the Board no hold-over shall be valid unless Article X, Section 1 (j) hereof is complied with.

 Section 1.
-The President shall upon assuming office, constitute the following standing committees:
+The National Commander shall, upon assuming office, constitute the following standing committees;

 (a) The Executive Committee